ysBach/amateur_astro_cat/README.md

-### Install at once
+### Install

-First, install Anaconda distribution.
+First, install Anaconda python distribution.
 Then all may have been installed, except for `astroplan`.
 Install it by:

 ```
 $ conda install -c astropy astroplan